 Tax payable under a Simple Assessment is due on 31 January following the end of the tax year – the normal payment date for Self Assessment income tax, or three months after the date of the Simple Assessment, if that is later.

-Payment must either be made online via your Personal Tax Account, by making a bank transfer or by sending a cheque, made payable to ‘HM Revenue and Customs only’, to:
+Payment must either be made online via your Personal Tax Account, by making a bank transfer or by sending a cheque.

 You must put the reference number from the Simple Assessment letter on the back of the cheque.
 There is no payslip to send with the cheque but if you contact HMRC they will arrange to send you one.
 Make sure you make this request in plenty of time so that your payment is not late.
 Alternatively, you could send a brief covering letter with the cheque explaining you are making the payment to settle a Simple Assessment tax bill for the relevant tax year.
-You may also wish to staple the cheque to the letter with a staple, paperclip or similar.
+You should not fasten the cheque to the letter with a staple, paperclip or similar.

 Who does Simple Assessment apply to?

-HMRC initially introduced Simple Assessment for certain taxpayers with only a state pension for 2016/17 – there is more information about who this affects in our news article of September 2017 Important changes for taxpayers with only a state pension.
+HMRC initially introduced Simple Assessment for certain taxpayers with only a state pension for 2016/17.

 HMRC are also starting to use Simple Assessment for other simple cases, for example, certain individuals who have more than one source of income and who would normally expect to receive a P800 (a PAYE reconciliation).